Get to Know the Farm!

 Compost teas provide natural benefits; for example, comfrey tea delivers nutrients that the plants pulled from deep in the soil.

-No pesticides: We never use insecticides, fungicides, herbicides, or other synthetic pesticides.
+No synthetic sprays: We never use insecticides, fungicides, herbicides, or other synthetic pesticides.
 Instead, we manage our farm like a natural ecosystem.

 -